Four OT students discussing the layout of a room during a lab exercise

 Belmont University's OTD Physical Agent Modalities course meets the didactic portion of the state educational requirements leading to Physical Agent Modalities Certification in Tennessee.
 Belmont University has not made a determination regarding whether the program's curriculum meets the state educational requirements for professional licensure or certification in PAMs in other U.S. states and territories.

-The Occupational Therapy Doctoral degree program at Belmont University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE); 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; 301-652-2682; www.acoteonline.org.
+The Occupational Therapy Doctoral degree program at Belmont University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE); 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814; 301-652-6611; www.acoteonline.org.
 Program performance data on the National Board for Certification in Occupational Therapy (NBCOT) National Certification Exam for all schools is available on the NBCOT website.
 Cost of attendance is included on the Cost & Financial Aid page.

 Contact Us